-Expect to pay around £10 for a main meal in most restaurants, rising to around the £15 mark in the more exclusive venues.
+Expect to pay around £10 for the main meal in most restaurants, rising to around the £15 mark in the more exclusive venues.

 How Long Should I Spend in Oxford?

 I recommend three nights in Oxford to enable you to soak up all of the sights and culture.
-A long weekend will allow you to take exploration at your own pace, eating and drinking your way around the city.
+A long weekend will allow you to explore at your own pace, eating and drinking your way around the city.

-The highlights of Oxford can be packed into a day trip from the capital, but a long weekend will allow you to unwind and take in the attractions fully.
+The highlights of Oxford can be packed into a day trip from London, but a long weekend will allow you to unwind and take in the attractions fully.

 What Are the Highlights of Oxford?